-Kellogg’s EMBA application essay questions may seem deceptively simple.
-They’re short – but complex, and together they draw out a holistic view of you as a person and as a professional, including both what you’ve done and how you think and perceive.
-To the extent possible, ground your essays in detail and concrete experience, and use reflection as the thread weaving those details and experiences together into a vivid whole.
+Kellogg’s 2 required EMBA application essay questions present a paradox: they’re straightforward and complex.
+Together, they draw out a holistic view of you as a person and as a professional, including what you’ve done and also how you think and perceive.
+To the extent possible, ground your essays in detail and concrete experience, and use reflection as the thread weaving those details and experiences into a vivid whole.

 Instructions: Please include the essay prompt in bold at the top of the page.
 Please use 12-point Times New Roman font, line spacing at 1.5 lines and 1-inch margins.

-1. What do you want to achieve in your professional life?
-What have you already done to get there and how do you think Kellogg can help you?
+What do you want to achieve in your professional life?
+What have you already done to get there and how do you think Kellogg can help you? (approximately 450 words)

 “What you want to achieve” means your career vision; therefore, discuss the impact you hope to have.
-Support this vision by, succinctly, discussing your goals in specific terms: likely positions, which company or companies, desired location, and possibly anticipated challenges.
+Support this vision by describing your goals in specific terms: likely positions, which company or companies, desired location, and some mention of related context, e.g. anticipated challenges you or your organization may face, your take on industry trends and how they affect your goals, and so forth.
 Then connect the dots: explain how this stated path will enable you to achieve the vision.

-In asking what you have already done to pursue these goals, the adcom is essentially seeking evidence that you are truly committed to this career, and that it’s not just something you thought of yesterday.
+In asking what you have already done to pursue these goals, the adcom is essentially seeking evidence that you are truly committed to this career.
 Answering this part allows you to show that you are proactive, strategic, and resourceful.
-Don’t cite everything you’ve done in this regard, but identify the 2-3 most important things – and what you gained from them.
-In discussing why Kellogg will be the next important step on that path, link the resources of the Kellogg EMBA to your specific learning and professional needs arising from your planned path.
+Don’t cite everything you’ve done in this regard, but rather identify the 2-3 most important things – and what you gained from them.
+In discussing why Kellogg will be the next important step on that path, link the resources of the Kellogg EMBA to the specific learning and professional needs arising from your planned path.
 (And keep in mind essay 2, to avoid redundancy.)

-2. What is Kellogg’s value proposition for you and how will you make Kellogg stronger by being part of our community?
+What is Kellogg’s value proposition for you and how will you make Kellogg stronger by being part of our community? (approximately 450 words)

-This question gets to how you think, essentially.
-A poor answer is to select a quality of Kellogg EMBA (e.g., commitment to diversity) and heap praise on it.
+This question addresses – and reveals – how you think, essentially.
+A poor answer selects a quality of Kellogg EMBA (e.g., commitment to diversity) and heaps praise on it.
 Rather, identify one or two of Kellogg’s characteristics or programs, and then link it to your own experience and goals to show how and why it’s valuable to you.
-The adcom already knows how great the program is; they don’t yet know you, and this essay should help them do so.
+The adcom already knows how great the program is; they don’t yet know you, and and a good response will help them do so.

-The contributions can reference your experience from work or outside work; think of what about you would be most meaningful and interesting to prospective classmates.
+Your potential contributions can reference your experience from work or outside work; think of what about you would be most meaningful and interesting to prospective EMBA classmates.
 This element of your response is an opportunity to show that you understand the program.

-If you would like professional guidance with your Kellogg EMBA application, check out Accepted’s MBA essay editing and MBA admissions consulting or our MBA Application Package, which includes advising, editing, interview coaching, and a resume edit for the Kellogg EMBA application.
+If you would like professional guidance with your Kellogg Executive MBA application, check out Accepted’s MBA Application Package, which includes advising, editing, interview coaching, and a resume edit for the Kellogg EMBA application.